JiachuanDENG/llasa-with-speed-control/readme.md

 ```bash
 python llasa_inference_withloadedModel.py
 ```
 Type in the text you want to generate and the speed you want to control.
-The generated speech will be saved as `gen_[filename]_[speed].wav` in the same directory.
+The generated speech will be saved as `./example/gen_outs/gen_[filename]_[speed].wav` in the same directory.
 ![Image](https://github.com/user-attachments/assets/dcaa8230-c5c8-4350-88e5-58daacefe299)